How to Request Reimbursement

 - Receipts dated prior to October 1, 2019 are not eligible.

 - Receipts for in-kind services are not eligible.
 Trade-in value is not eligible.

 - Labor provided by applicant is not eligible for cost share reimbursement.
-Labor of any type is not eligible under Livestock Equipment.
+Labor of any type is not eligible under the Livestock Equipment program.

 - Applicant cannot be reimbursed for purchases from a business where applicant participates in ownership (producer cooperatives excluded).

 - Applicants cannot combine projects and submit more than one reimbursement for the same item.

 - There can only be one reimbursement payment per program approval.
-Projects must be completed by reimbursement deadline.
+Projects must be completed by reimbursement request deadline.

 - Falsifying applications, invoices, or other documents submitted to TDA may make producer and farm ineligible to participate in present and/or future TDA programs, and may result in civil litigation or criminal prosecution.